Fluid Dynamics#

 for i in range(0,20):

-%time (rhos[i],us[i],fins[i+1])=Run(2001,100,fins[i],n_init,obstacle)
+%time (rhos[i],us[i],fins[i+1])=run(2001,100,fins[i],n_init,obstacle)

 which will generate our data.

-) and going to return an animation which is going to be then produced by calling
+🦉Now write a function animate_me(us_flat,v_max) which is going to take a list of velocities us_flat (and maximum for the v_max) and going to return an animation which is going to be then produced by calling

 us_flat = list(itertools.chain.from_iterable(us[:-1]))

-anim = AnimateMe(us,vMax)
+anim = animate_me(us,v_max)

 HTML(anim.to_jshtml())